Nicola Marinangeli: Formula Regional European Championship

-In 2020 Marinangeli made his debut in the Formula Regional European Championship for KIC Motorsport at Imola.
+In 2020, Marinangeli made his debut in the Formula Regional European Championship for KIC Motorsport at Imola.
 In the five races he competed in the Italian scored six points, leading to him finishing 17th and last in the drivers' championship.

 He joined Arden Motorsport for the 2021 season, partnering Alex Quinn and William Alatalo.
 Despite regular finishes in the top twenty Marinangeli was unable to reach the points once during the season, leading to 30th place in the standings at the end of the campaign.

 FIA Formula 3 Championship

+2021

-Marinangeli tested for Charouz Racing System on the final two days of the FIA Formula 3 post-season test in November of 2021.
+Marinangeli tested for Charouz Racing System on the final two days of the FIA Formula 3 post-season test in November 2021.

+2025

+On 17 February 2025, it was confirmed that Marinangeli would make his FIA Formula 3 debut in the 2025 season after a spell out of single-seater racing, driving for AIX Racing.
+He experienced a challenging season, often languishing at the back of the grid; he took a best finish of 19th thrice and finished 36th in the standings, albeit second-last.

 Euroformula Open Championship

-In February 2022 Marinangeli was announced by Dutch team Van Amersfoort Racing as one of their drivers for the upcoming EuroFormula Open season.
+In February 2022 Marinangeli was announced by Dutch team Van Amersfoort Racing as one of their drivers for that year's Euroformula Open season.

+Sportscar career

+Marinangeli made his first foray into sportscar racing during the back end of 2022, contesting two rounds of the Ferrari Challenge Europe at Mugello and Imola.

+The following year, it was announced that the Italian would be joining AF Corse in the International GT Open series, driving alongside Riccardo Agostini.
+He would also partner Sean Hudspeth in the Silver Cup class of the GT World Challenge Europe Sprint Cup.